-- 1. The DHI-DFH Mean Vacancy Duration Measure for the U.S. economy rose to 30.5 working days in April 2017, nearly a full day longer than the previous all-time high. - 2.
-Mean vacancy durations also reached all-time highs of 52.8 working days in Financial Services and 22.2 working days in Leisure & Hospitality.
-Professional & Business Services, Health Services, Wholesale & Retail Trade and the Government sector also recorded mean vacancy durations near all-time highs in April. - 3.
-Jobs that require skills related to "Security", "Solution Development", "Application Development", "Data", "PHP" and "Systems" have experienced an increase in labor market tightness since 2012, relative to other jobs covered by the DHI Database.
-That is, job postings with these skill requirements have seen large relative declines in the average daily flow of applications per posting. - 4.
-Jobs that require skills in "Hadoop", "SharePoint", "Salesforce" and "UNIX" are among those that experienced a decrease in relative labor market tightness since 2012.
+- 1. The DHI-DFH Mean Vacancy Duration Measure for the U.S. economy dropped to 27.6 working days in May 2017, 2.8 days below the all-time high reached in April 2017. - 2.
+The "Resources," "Financial Services," and "Information" industry sectors experienced the largest drops in mean vacancy duration falling 10.2, 9.3 and 9.1 working days, respectively, relative to their April 2017 levels. - Job openings that require skills related to "Security," "Solution Development," "Application Development," "Data," and "Systems" have experienced an increase in labor market tightness since 2012 relative to other jobs covered by the DHI Database.
+That is, job postings with these skill requirements saw large relative declines in the average daily flow of applications per posting. - 4.
+Jobs that require skills in "Hadoop," "SharePoint", "Salesforce," "ORACLE" and "UNIX" are among those that experienced a decrease in relative labor market tightness since 2012.

-"The very low unemployment rate, historically high ratio of job openings to unemployed persons and historically long vacancy durations all point to unusually tight conditions in U.S. labor markets," said Dr. Steven Davis, William H. Abbott Professor of International Business and Economics at the University of Chicago Booth School of Business.
+"Coming on the heels of historically high vacancy durations in April, the large, broad-based drop in how long it takes employers to fill job openings is a striking and welcome development," said Dr. Steven Davis, William H. Abbott Professor of International Business and Economics at the University of Chicago Booth School of Business.
+"Whether vacancy durations stabilize or resume their long upward march remains to be seen."
 Davis is a co-developer of the DHI Database and co-creator of the DHI-DFH Mean Vacancy Duration Measure, the Recruiting Intensity Index and the new skill-level measures of labor market tightness constructed using the DHI Database.